totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 ## Frequently Asked Questions

-### 1. Can I sell TOTEM after the Crowdsale?
+### 1. Can I sell TOTEM after the Crowdfunding?

 **Yes.**

-Depending on which contribution level you acheived some of your allocation maybe be locked until MainNet Launch, but most of it will be released in the 12 months following the end of the Crowdsale.
+Depending on which contribution level you acheived some of your allocation maybe be locked until MainNet Launch, but most of it will be released in the 12 months following the end of the Crowdfunding.
 See the Schedules for details.

-We already have the basis for a cross-chain OTC Marketplace available in the Totem Live App, and we aim to have it completed shortly after the Crowdsale.
+We already have the basis for a cross-chain OTC Marketplace available in the Totem Live App, and we aim to have it completed shortly after the Crowdfunding.
 This will allow you to exchange TOTEM for Bitcoin, Ethereum and Dots and possibly other cryptocurrencies.

 It does not preclude exchanges from listing TOTEM where you may be able to exchange your released funds against any cryptocurrency.